dirkjanm/ldapdomaindump/Readme.md

 Both can be installed with `pip install ldap3 dnspython`

-The ldapdomaindump package can be installed with `python setup.py install`
+The ldapdomaindump package can be installed with `python setup.py install` from the git source, or for the latest release with `pip install ldapdomaindump`.

 ##Usage
 There are 3 ways to use the tool: